The Exclusive DAWSON Balanced Door

 Installation is simple: adjustments are easy; no “groundbreaking” into the floor is required!

-Dawson is proud to offer an updated version of our automatic operated balanced door system.
+DAWSON is proud to offer the latest in automatic operated balanced door system.

 For years, it was industry standard to integrate an automatic operator motor and controller into the door header which required a bulky 7 1⁄2” high header.